Hsieh Su-wei: Biography

 Hsieh was born to parents Hsieh Tze-lung and Ho Fom-ju in Hsinchu and raised in Kaohsiung, Taiwan.
 She was introduced to tennis by her father at five years of age.
-Her younger sister, Hsieh Shu-ying, and brother Hsieh Cheng-peng are also professional tennis players.
+Her younger sister Hsieh Shu-ying and brother Hsieh Cheng-peng are also professional tennis players.
 Hsieh named her tennis idols as Steffi Graf and Andre Agassi.
 She has trained at a Taipei tennis school run by Hu Na, a former mainland Chinese player who defected to the US in 1982.

-After Hsieh won the 2013 Wimbledon ladies' doubles title, her father said that a Chinese company had offered her a sponsorship deal worth 10 million yuan ($1.63 million) per year, on the condition that she switch her citizenship to the People's Republic of China.
-His remarks caused controversy in Taiwan as Hsieh stated that she would consider taking the offer.
-In response, the government of Taiwan mobilized domestic companies to offer her competing deals.

 Playing style

-Hsieh has a unique and unorthodox style of play compared to most other players.
-She made a quip at the 2018 Australian Open saying, "Actually, my boyfriend was looking at her [Kerber] game earlier this morning.
+Hsieh has an unorthodox style of play.
+She made a quip at the 2018 Australian Open saying, "Actually, my boyfriend was looking at her [Kerber's] game earlier this morning.
 I forgot to ask him what she play, so, I actually have no plan to go on the court.
 So I was trying to go my Su-wei style, you know."
 Despite her slight build and comparatively short stature, her two-handed groundstrokes are flat, powerful, and are hit with depth.
 She incorporates sliced backhands and forehands, drop shots, lobs, volleys, and sharply angled groundstrokes into points, and has been noted for her technical mastery, intelligent style of play, and impressive point construction.
 For these reasons, and due to the overall completeness of her game, she has been nicknamed by commentators "The Wizard".

 Many top players have praised her unusual playing style.
 Maria Sharapova, after her third-round win over Hsieh at Wimbledon 2012, said, "I faced her many times in the juniors.
 She used to be a nightmare for me because she used to slice and dropshot on clay.
 I was like, 'Where did they learn how to play tennis like that?'
 She uses both hands, switches racquets.
 That's her game: it's to hit a lot of dropshots and slices and get people kind of crazy.
 We used to have real battles in the juniors.
 I knew her game really well and I don't think she had time to do all of that today on grass.
 If I'm hitting a hard‑paced shot, I don't think she really has time to create, which is something that she really likes to do."